projectcontour/contour/design/service-apis-implementation.md

 - Deprecate `--expermental-service-apis` command-line flag, so that it does nothing but log a referral to the new config item.
 - Implement the Service-APIs processor as a single DAG processor.
 - Release a version with Service-APIs support still marked experimental.
+- Evaluate the implementation, provide feedback to upstream, and so on.
 - Remove the experimental tag once we're happy with the support.